Bäst i test: Seasons

+The seventh season aired in 2023 with nine episodes.
+The permanent panelists of the season were Markoolio, Nikki Amini, Henrik Nyblom and Linnéa Wikblad.
+The guests were Måns Möller, Janne Andersson, Carina Berg, Edvin Törnblom, Amie Bramme Sey, Marcus Berggren, Evelyn Mok, Johar Bendjelloul and Anne Lundberg.

+A bonus episode was broadcast a week after episode 9, with the tasks that did not make it into the regular season.

+The eighth season aired in early 2024.
+The permanent panelists were Johan Petersson, Maria Lundqvist, Behrouz Badreh [sv], Mauri Hermundsson and Charlotta Björck [sv].
+Former season 4 contestant Anders Johansson (aka Ankan) made recurring appearances as a guest team member on team tasks.

 Episodes

 Season 1 (2017)

 The permanent panelists of the season were Bianca Kronlöf (season winner), Kodjo Akolor, Claes Malmberg and Pia Johansson.

+Season 1 episodes were released on the official Taskmaster YouTube channel on 13 June 2022.

 Season 2 (2018)

 The permanent panelists of the season were Ola Forssmed, Marika Carlsson, Erik Ekstrand (season winner) and Ellen Bergström.

+Season 2 episodes were released on the official Taskmaster YouTube channel on 9 November 2022.

 Season 3 (2019)

-The permanent panelists of the season were Anders Jansson, Annika Andersson, Nassim al Fakir and Clara Henry (season winner).
+The permanent panelists of the season were Anders Jansson, Annika Andersson, Nassim Al Fakir and Clara Henry (season winner).
+A bonus episode was broadcast a week after episode 7, with the tests that did not make it into the regular season, a tradition which has continued during the following seasons.

 Season 4 (2020)

 The permanent panelists of the season were Anders Johansson, Carin da Silva, Kristoffer Appelquist and Kristina Petrushina.
 The guest contestants accumulated more points than any of the panelists and were declared winners of the season.
+A bonus episode was broadcast a week after episode 9, with the tests that did not make it into the regular season.
+A Christmas episode was broadcast on 26 December 2020, a tradition which has continued during the following seasons.

 Season 5 (2021)

 The permanent panelists of the season were Johanna Nordström, Olof Wretling (season winner), Morgan Alling and Arantxa Alvarez.
+A bonus episode was broadcast a week after episode 9, with the tests that did not make it into the regular season and a christmas episode was broadcast on 25 December 2021.

 Season 6 (2022)

 The permanent panelists of the season were Anis Don Demina, Sofia Dalén, Sussie Eriksson and Marcus Berggren.
 As in season 4, the guest contestants accumulated more points than any of the panelists and were declared winners of the season.
+A bonus episode was broadcast a week after episode 9, with the tests that did not make it into the regular season and a Christmas episode was broadcast on 26 December 2022.

+Season 7 (2023)

+The permanent panelists of the season were Markoolio, Nikki Amini, Henrik Nyblom and Linnéa Wikblad (season winner).
+A bonus episode was broadcast a week after episode 9, with the tests that did not make it into the regular season.